Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 Author: Azka

 **[GENERAL]**
-You know what, I'll keep the room name.
-Because I like you a lot.
+You know what, I'll keep the room name [because](https://www.youtube.com/watch?v=ngF_lKu3lm8).

 As I said before, this level layout is copied from the last level, just modified a bit.
 Though I'll keep the layout of this level this time.

 ## Level 29
-Name: Panic Room!
+Name: Panic Room! -> Panic Room
 Author: Naufal

 **[GENERAL]**
 This level feels unfinished.
+A big chunk of the level is wasted on the giant block on the left side.
+And what's a thing that makes you panic in this room?
+The moving hazard that'll kill you at the start if you don't move for a second?
+I may as well call it spiteful, but it's not that bad tbh.

+I'll hollow out the wasted block and add something to make you feel like you are panicking: The rising moving hazard

 Fun fact: "Panic Room" is also a name of a room in VVVVVV.
 Maybe you got the name from that?

 ## Level 30